parse-community/docs/_includes/ios/queries.md

 ## Specifying Constraints with NSPredicate

-To get the most out of `%{ParseQuery}` we recommend using its methods listed below to add constraints.
-However, if you prefer using `NSPredicate`, a subset of the constraints can be specified by providing an `NSPredicate` when creating your `%{ParseQuery}`.
+To get the most out of `PFQuery` we recommend using its methods listed below to add constraints.
+However, if you prefer using `NSPredicate`, a subset of the constraints can be specified by providing an `NSPredicate` when creating your `PFQuery`.

 ```objc
 NSPredicate *predicate = [NSPredicate predicateWithFormat:@"playerName = 'Dan Stemkosk'"];